CanOfSocks/livestream_dl/README.md

   --write-ffmpeg-command
                         Writes FFmpeg command to a txt file --stats-as-json       Prints stats as a JSON formatted string.
-Bypasses logging and prints regardless of log level
+Bypasses logging and prints regardless of log level --ytdlp-options YTDLP_OPTIONS
+                        Additional yt-dlp options as a JSON string.
+Overwrites any options that are already defined by other options.
+Available options: https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py#L183
+  --proxy [PROXY]       (Requires testing) Specify proxy to use for web requests.
+Can be a string for a single proxy or a JSON formatted string to specify multiple methods.
+For multiple, refer to format https://requests.readthedocs.io/en/latest/user/advanced/#proxies.
+The first proxy
+                        specified will be used for yt-dlp and live chat functions.
+  --ipv4                Force IPv4 only
+  --ipv6                Force IPv6 only
 ```

 # Downloader methods